kolanowskim/myMessenger/README.md

 ![image](https://user-images.githubusercontent.com/83921557/155858054-9252cccc-8605-4acd-b45b-011c5e0f9a54.png)

-### Clicked trash and then, chat has been deleted:
+### Click trash and then the chat will be deleted:

 ![image](https://user-images.githubusercontent.com/83921557/155858087-a170edd7-15ab-4355-9bfb-6884e82a18bc.png)